The FDA isn't moving fast enough to stop underage vaping, report says

 “The FDA’s failure to act has emboldened the tobacco industry, which has become increasingly aggressive in seeking to delay or oppose proven policies,” Wimmer said.

-States need to raise their minimum age to purchase tobacco products to 21 and remove e-cigarettes, particularly those that are flavored, from the market, Erika Sward, national assistant vice president for advocacy for the American Lung Association, told NBC News.
+States need to raise their minimum age to purchase tobacco products to 21 and remove flavored e-cigarettes from the market, Erika Sward, national assistant vice president for advocacy for the American Lung Association, told NBC News.

 In November, the Centers for Disease Control and Prevention found a 78 percent increase in vaping by high school students, translating to 3.6 million high school and middle school students now using e-cigarettes.
 A separate study recently conducted by the National Institute for Drug Abuse found that one-third of all high school seniors report using a vaping product.